-Whether a worker is an independent contractor or employee is a question that often has no definitive answer.
+The distinction between Independent Contractor and Employee is of major concern to both businesses and the various taxing authorities.
+Yet whether a worker is an independent contractor or employee is a question that often has no definitive answer.
 By its nature the determination requires a weighing of multiple imprecise factors, many of which may point to different conclusions.
-Getting the answer wrong can leave businesses subject to significant tax and penalty assessments.
+Getting the answer wrong can leave both businesses and the workers servicing those businesses subject to significant tax and penalty assessments.

 This article is general and informational in nature and you should read the terms of our legal disclaimer regarding its use.

 If a worker is classified as an employee, the employer must abide by tax and labor law requirements, such as withholding taxes, paying for workmen’s compensation, and paying for unemployment tax.
 These requirements are avoided if a worker is an independent contractor.
 In most cases the determination of whether a worker is an independent contractor or employee is based at least in part on an analysis of “twenty factors” which have developed under common law.

 The twenty factors of common law used in making determinations of independent contractor status by the IRS listed in Revenue Ruling 87-41

 - Oral or Written Reports

 - Services Rendered Personally

 - Hiring/Supervising/Paying Assistants